kejadlen/kejadlen.github.io/_posts/2017-07-05-beachconf.md

 ### July 5

-- Watched [What's New in Foundation][212].
-This wasn't too informative; some nice improvements with Objective-C interop with `String`/`Range` and copy-on-write, but I don't use key paths or KVO a lot, so that was not as interesting.
+- [What's New in Foundation][212] (WWDC)
+  - This wasn't too informative; some nice improvements with Objective-C interop with `String`/`Range` and copy-on-write, but I don't use key paths or KVO a lot, so that was not as interesting.
 The addition of [Codable][codable] is greatly welcomed, though.
+- [A Mathematician's Lament][lament] (paper)
-- Read [A Mathematician's Lament][lament].
-While I agree pretty much completely with the overall point, I did think it was overly harsh on math teachers.
+  - While I agree pretty much completely with the overall point, I did think it was overly harsh on math teachers.
-- Watched [Building Apps with Dynamic Type][245].
-I've always been impressed by Apple's accessibility support as a developer (I do use a handful of accessibility features on iOS, but not Dynamic Type), and it's cool to see Apple steadily improving in this area.
+- [Building Apps with Dynamic Type][245] (WWDC)
+  - I've always been impressed by Apple's accessibility support as a developer (I do use a handful of accessibility features on iOS, but not Dynamic Type), and it's cool to see Apple steadily improving in this area.
   - Both designers and devs are going to have to adjust to constraints based on baselines instead of the space between labels.
 - Poked around at [my implementation][kilo-rs] of [Build Your Own Text